 Extra warm white light (1700 – 2700 Kelvin)

 The extra warm tones of this temperature have an atmosphere-enhancing characteristic.
 This temperature range gives a soft white glow or brightness (often yellow in appearance) suitable for dining rooms, bedrooms, living rooms, and outdoor spaces like cinema halls, pubs, hotels, and restaurants.

 Warm white light (3000 Kelvin)

 This is the incandescent lighting color and has an inviting character.
-It is crisper yellowish-white that effectively reduces imperfections and relaxes the eyes.
+It is crisper yellowish-white which effectively reduces imperfections and relaxes the eyes.
 The slight yellowish warmth contributes coziness of the indoor space.
-This type of light creates an inviting environment that is most suitable for counters, waiting rooms, corridors, halls, foyers, spas, reception areas, and changing rooms.
+This type of light creates an inviting environment most suitable for counters, waiting rooms, corridors, halls, foyers, spas, reception areas, and changing rooms.
 You have a wide choice range in LED lighting of 3000 Kelvin.
 At workplaces, color temperature plays a key role in energizing employers.
-General lighting (3000 Kelvin) has a larger beam angle and comes in different light sources and fixtures, like the LED tubes and panels.
+General lighting (3000 Kelvin) has a larger beam angle and comes in different light sources and fixtures, like LED tubes and panels.

 Neutral white light (4000 Kelvin)

 Kelvin is bright, fresher, vibrant, and neutral light,’ most suitable for work environments.
 This color range contributes a balanced color tone, which is neither yellowish nor bluish.
 This establishes an environment that keeps the workers alert though out the day.
 It is a preferred light in places requiring task lighting, like offices, showrooms, schools, beauty salons, vanities, hairdressing salons, and the kitchen.
 The main objective of the neutral white light is to highlight paintings and products.